RuntimeTools/appmetrics/README.md

- PostgreSQL         | PostgreSQL queries made by the application MQTT               | MQTT messages sent and received by the application MQLight            | MQLight messages sent and received by the application Memcached          | Data that stored or manupulated in Memcached OracleDB           | OracleDB queries made by the application Oracle             | Oracle queries made by the application StrongOracle       | StrongOracle database queries made by the application Redis              | Redis commands issued by the application Request tracking   | A tree of application requests, events and optionally trace (disabled by default) Function trace     | Tracing of application function calls that occur during a request (disabled by default)
+ PostgreSQL         | PostgreSQL queries made by the application MQTT               | MQTT messages sent and received by the application MQLight            | MQLight messages sent and received by the application Memcached          | Data that is stored or manipulated in Memcached OracleDB           | OracleDB queries made by the application Oracle             | Oracle queries made by the application StrongOracle       | StrongOracle database queries made by the application Redis              | Redis commands issued by the application Riak               | Riak methods called by the application Request tracking   | A tree of application requests, events and optionally trace (disabled by default) Function trace     | Tracing of application function calls that occur during a request (disabled by default)